sowmiya-balan/pbarlike/docs/source/dependencies.rst

         9             R_1,D                    Value of rigidity at which break occurs in diffusion coefficient 10            v_0                      Constant convection velocity
         11            v_A                      Alfven velocity
-        12            A_XS,3He                 Nuisance parameter for 3He production
-        13            delta_XS3He              Nuisance parameter for 3He production
-        14            V_p                      Solar modulation potential for p 15            V_pbar-V_p               V_pbar: Solar modulation	potential for pbar
+        12            A_XS,3He                 Overall normalization of fragmentation cross-section for 3He production 13            delta_XS3He              Low-energy slope of fragmentation cross-section for 3He production 14            V_p                      Solar modulation potential for p 15            V_pbar-V_p               V_pbar: Solar modulation	potential for pbar
-        16            A_p                      Overall normalization
+        16            A_p                      Overall normalization for p
         17            Abd_He                   Helium 4 isotopic abundance
         ============  =======================  ======================================